mauroc/signalk-oauth-node/README.md

 apt-get install mondogdb
 ````
   Alternatively, you can use a cloud-based version of MongoDB (e.g. Mongolab).
-* a sQuiddio account with at least one boat defined
+* A sQuiddio account with at least one boat defined
 * Node and npm installed.
 See [instructions](https://github.com/signalk/signalk-server-node) directly at the official SignalK repo.

 * Get the repo with `git clone https://github.com/mauroc/signalk-squiddio.git`